aswatisrl/vidi-mqtt-driver/README.md

 A database dump will be saved in the `backup_db` folder with a 28-day retention policy.
 The script deletes the backups older than 28 days at the end of the execution.

 **Note:** If the `backup_db` folder does not exist, it will be created in the same directory of the script

+# Security Best Practices

+To ensure safe and secure operation of the VIDI MQTT Driver in production environments, follow these recommendations:

+### Password & Credentials Management

+- **Change all default passwords immediately** after installation (e.g., `admin/admin`, `coap_gateway_user/changeme`).
+- Use strong passwords containing uppercase, lowercase, numbers, and symbols.
+- Avoid storing secrets (e.g., database passwords, JWT secrets) directly in the `compose.yaml` file.
+- For production environments, consider using [Docker secrets](https://docs.docker.com/engine/swarm/secrets/) or environment injection from a secure secret manager (e.g., HashiCorp Vault, AWS Secrets Manager).

+### 🔐 MQTT Broker Hardening (VerneMQ)

+- **Disable anonymous access**: Set `DOCKER_VERNEMQ_ALLOW_ANONYMOUS=off` in the `compose.yaml` file.
+- Create separate MQTT users for each service (API Server, CoAP Gateway, application clients).
+- Regularly rotate MQTT credentials and avoid reusing passwords across services.

+### 🔒 Network Exposure

+- Expose only necessary ports to external networks:
+  - Frontend (e.g., port 80 or 443)
+  - MQTT (e.g., port 1883 or 8883) if required by external applications
+  - CoAP (port 5683) only if field devices are not on a private network
+- Use firewall rules or Docker network isolation to restrict access to internal services like MySQL, Redis, and API Server.
+- For secure remote access, use a VPN or reverse proxy (e.g., Nginx, Traefik) with HTTPS.

+### 🛡️ API Security

+- Use a long, randomly generated `JWT_SECRET_KEY` (at least 32 characters).
+- Ensure API users have the minimum necessary privileges.
+- Enable HTTPS if the API or frontend is accessed over public networks.

+### 📅 Auditing & Monitoring

+- Monitor logs of all containers using tools like `docker logs`, or forward logs to a centralized system (e.g., ELK Stack, Grafana Loki).
+- Review logs regularly for signs of unauthorized access or abnormal activity.
+- Set up alerts for critical events such as login failures, container restarts, or missing backups.

+### 📦 System Updates

+- Keep Docker images up to date by regularly pulling from the repository.
+- Monitor for updates to the VIDI MQTT Driver GitHub repository.
+- Apply OS and security patches on the host system to reduce vulnerability exposure.